 CP: You know, after over two years, I feel like I’m really just hitting it now.
 Still, I’m very grateful to have had the opportunity to perform consistently from the beginning.
 Making it to the finals of “So You Think You Can Drag‘ Season Three really set everything into motion for me.
 A year later, I won the GLAM Award for Breakthrough Artist 2013, which was incredible and opened a whole new set of doors.

-CD: The focus of this series we’re doing here at NS4W is about the period of change that the New York City drag scene is going through.
-What changes have you seen in the time that you’ve been a part of and for that matter, have been following the NYC drag scene?
+CD: What changes have you seen in the time that you’ve been a part of and for that matter, have been following the NYC drag scene?

 CP: My makeup and hair are much better.
 Laughs Truthfully though, I was a little intimidated by the drag community in NYC when I first entered it.
 Several years ago, it had a reputation for being very catty and elitist.
 However, I was so pleased to find that the majority of girls welcome new talent with open arms.
 I’ve found that we’re moving toward a new generation of sisterhood in which we celebrate each other’s work and accomplishment and don’t try to tear each other apart.
 Sure, there are still a few bad apples out there, but nobody really gives a damn about any of them.
 I operate under the belief that there is enough success to go around for everyone.
 There’s no need for jealousy and conflict.
 I’m instead inspired by my colleagues.
 Furthermore, I think there’s been a huge emergence of this hybrid of drag and theatre, which is what I’m most excited by.
 My sisters and I are always striving to up the ante and elevate the caliber of performance in the industry.
 Just watch Alexis Michelle’s “Into the Woods” performance and you’ll see what I mean.
 Or my viral “Candy Store” performance with Jackie Cox and Nomi Sas.
 Wink wink.
 Bob the Drag Queen, another mentor of mine, always reminds me how important it is to be kind to those around you.
 Sure, we might tease and read each other, but it all comes from a place of love.
 Can’t wait to see the mean girls tear that response apart!